pavikonda/RaspberryPi_FPScope/README.md

 Fourier ptychographic reconstruction code and test data to use with the reconstruction code can be found at: http://dx.doi.org/10.5525/gla.researchdata.594

-Download a Raspberry pi SD card image which includes the necessary libraries from: https://drive.google.com/open?id=1Z59lnhNKuGGGVIF1KtoCw2bAcdZESKBo
+Download a Raspbian OS SD card image which includes the necessary libraries from: https://drive.google.com/open?id=1Z59lnhNKuGGGVIF1KtoCw2bAcdZESKBo